-The short is answer is no, but that’s not really the point of e-learning.
-First things first, the power and benefits of classroom learning can’t and shouldn’t be brushed over.
+The short answer is no, but that’s not really the point of e-learning.
+First things first, the power and benefits of classroom courses can’t and shouldn’t be brushed over.
 We provide lots of classroom courses and we believe classroom learning is the most effective way of teaching a group of people a set of topics.
-Having like-minded peers in the room for a whole day or more means that the content of the course can be explored more thoroughly, questions can be asked and positions can be challenged.
-It really is a powerful tool and in most cases is the go to form of teaching for a lot course types.
+Having like-minded peers in the room for a whole day or more means the content of the course can be explored more thoroughly, questions can be asked and positions can be challenged.
+It really is a powerful tool and in most cases is the go-to form of teaching for a lot of course types.

-It’s because of these benefits of classroom learning that those who are opposed to e-learning base their comparisons on.
+It’s because of these benefits to classroom learning that those who are opposed to e-learning base their comparisons on.
 But we don’t think that’s fair.

 Classroom and e-learning are different tools for different applications.
 In most cases, when a beginner is learning any topic, classroom training should be preferred.